 Using Turnitin as a learning activity

 - Turnitin can be used as a formative or low-stakes assessment around paraphrasing or citation that allows students to review their results and resubmit their assignment after they have addressed their own mistakes (Ledwith & Risquez, 2008).
-Look for the importable learning activity called “Have you acknowledged your sources properly?
-Turnitin to find out” in the Instructor Resources Repository in LEARN (available May, 2012).
 Ask your Centre for Teaching Excellence liaison or your Centre for Extended Learning representative for details.

 - If students are going to look at originality reports of their own submissions as part of a learning activity, make sure that they are taught how to interpret the report; many students have reported that they didn’t understand the report that they received (Whittle & Murdoch-Eaton, 2008).